 Research Report: Toward a Viable Joint Liability Framework for Transnational Labor Regulation: Lessons from the Bangladesh Experiment

-Written by E. Ayaj Rana, a PhD student at Cornell’s Industrial and Labor Relations School.
 The Accord on Building and Fire Safety in Bangladesh emerged as a transnational initiative to address the worker safety concerns prevalent in the country’s garment industry.
-The report examines lessons from the Accord’s subsequent demise.
+This report by E. Ayaj Rana, a PhD student in Cornell’s School of Industrial and Labor Relations, examines lessons from the Accord’s subsequent demise.

 World Economics Roundtables